Nonlinear tails of massive scalar fields around a black hole: Concluding remarks

 \section{Concluding remarks}

-In this work, we first investigate massive scalar perturbations in a Schwarzschild spacetime by considering two complementary setups: a toy model that tracks the dynamical propagation of ingoing and outgoing wavepackets, and a self-interacting scalar field system that incorporates nonlinear effects.
+In this work, we investigate massive scalar perturbations in the Schwarzschild spacetime by considering two complementary setups: a toy model that tracks the dynamical propagation of ingoing and outgoing wavepackets, and a self-interacting scalar field system that incorporates nonlinear effects.
 The resulting nonlinear tails are robustly analyzed by numerically solving the wave equation in double-null coordinates using finite-difference methods, which efficiently capture the system’s nonlinear dynamics.
 As a result, we find that the nonlinear tails closely follow the corresponding linear decay profiles.
 The intermediate-time decay rate of the tails is independent to the details of the source or initial data.
 This universality indicates that tail signals alone cannot unambiguously discriminate between linear and nonlinear dynamics of massive fields.
 Whereas, quadratic quasinormal modes offer a way to probe the nonlinear effects inherent in massive fields.
-Second-order perturbations manifest both at the frequencies of the linear QNMs and at new quadratic frequencies, approximately double those of the associated first-order modes.
 Although our study focused on a massive scalar field for simplicity, we believe the insights gained are applicable to a broader range of massive perturbations.
 As next-generation gravitational-wave detectors reach high signal-to-noise ratios, extending this framework to massive gravitational perturbations of rotating black holes may enable the direct investigation of the tail signals in black hole ringdowns, offering fresh insights into strong-field dynamics.